 Nevertheless the bottom line is this, and it is unassailable:

-Argument #2 – History of Drive-Sustaining Penalties Awarded to Opponent
+Argument #2 – History of Drive-Sustaining, Game-Winning, and Red Zone Penalties Awarded to Opponent

 Above and beyond their opponents’ performances along this same index, this equates to at least an additional 6 points per game (because of unknown ball control minutes impact) being awarded to Raider 2019 opponents.
-Thereby making the difference between a 7 – 9 versus a 10 – 6 record (3 game victories lost) – not to mention the loss of a playoff berth.
+Thereby making the difference between a 7 – 9 versus a 10 – 6 record (3 or more game victories lost, per Exhibit 2c) – not to mention the loss of a playoff berth.
 One can view the calculation tables for this set of data by clicking here.
-So yes, this disadvantage versus the NFL teams on the Raider’s 2019 schedule was a big deal in terms of their overall season success.
+So yes, this disadvantage versus the just the average NFL team is indeed a very big deal in terms of their overall success each season.

-Argument #3 – History of Coaching Discipline versus Referee Discretion Penalties per Play
+Argument #3 – History of Referee Discretionary versus Team Discipline Penalties per Play

 Therefore myth busted – Raider excess penalties do not originate from a lack of coaching or team discipline.